 Assessed over several decades, the national trend in high tide flooding frequency is accelerating, and is more than twice as likely now as it was in 2000.
 The rapid growth is in response to relative sea level rise, which is occurring along most U.S. coastlines.
-In 2019, relative sea level along coastlines reached an all-time record of 0.34 meters (1.1 feet) relative to 1920 levels—which is about four centimeters (1.5 inches) higher than it was in 2018.
+In 2020, relative sea level along coastlines reached the second highest level on record—0.3 meters (one foot) relative to 1920 levels.

-The national annual high tide flooding frequency reached four days (median value) in 2019, just shy of the record of five days set in 2018.
-High tide flooding is now accelerating at 75 percent of NOAA tide gauge locations along the East and Gulf Coasts, with nearly all other locations rising, but not yet accelerating.
+The national annual high tide flooding frequency reached four days (median value) in 2020, equaling the previous year and just shy of the record of five days set in 2018.
+High tide flooding is now accelerating at 80 percent of NOAA tide gauge locations along the East and Gulf Coasts, with nearly all other locations rising, but not yet accelerating.

-Compared to high tide flooding frequencies typical in 2000, 2019 was extraordinary.
+Compared to high tide flooding frequencies typical in 2000, 2020 was extraordinary.
 Flood days occurred 100 to 150 percent more frequently than in 2000 along the Northeast Atlantic and Eastern Gulf coastlines.
-Even higher percentage increases (more than 300 percent) occurred along the Southeast Atlantic (for example, more than a 500 percent increase in Charleston, South Carolina, with 13 days in 2019, compared to about two days in 2000).
-Percentage increases compared to 2000 were the greatest in the Western Gulf (more than 500 percent), followed by the Northeast and Southeast Atlantic coastlines and the Eastern Gulf.
+Even higher percentage increases (more than 400 percent) occurred along the Southeast Atlantic (for example, more than a 400 percent increase in Charleston, South Carolina, with 14 days in 2020, compared to about two days in 2000).
+Percentage increases compared to 2000 were the greatest in the Western Gulf (more than 1,100 percent, or 22 days) in Bay Waveland, Mississippi.

 The New Normal

-Next year (May 2020 to April 2021), acceleration in high tide flooding and its impacts are expected to continue.
-Nationally, the likely median outlook is two to six days.
-Regionally, the 2020 outlook is
+Next year (May 2021 to April 2022), acceleration in high tide flooding and its impacts are expected to continue.
+Nationally, the likely median outlook is three to seven days.
+Regionally, the 2021 outlook is

 - Six to 11 days along the Northeast Atlantic

-- Five to 11 days along the Western Gulf
+- Three to seven days along the Southeast Atlantic

-- Three to six days along the Southeast Atlantic
+- Three to seven days along the Eastern Gulf

-- Two to five days along the Eastern Gulf
+- Seven to 15 days along the Western Gulf

-By 2030, high tide flooding is likely to accelerate to a range of seven to 15 days.
+By 2030, high tide flooding is likely to be about two to three times greater (seven to 15 days).
 Frequent high tide flooding will continue to accelerate—with major impacts to infrastructure and the economy—unless coastal flood mitigation strategies are implemented or enhanced.